laravel/nova-docs/1.0/customization/resource-tools.md

 ## Overview

-Resource tools are very similar to [custom tools](./tools.md); however, instead of displaying in the Nova sidebar, resource tools are displayed on a particular resource's detail screen.Like Nova tools, resource tools are incredibly customizable.
+Resource tools are very similar to [custom tools](./tools.md); however, instead of displaying in the Nova sidebar, resource tools are displayed on a particular resource's detail screen.
+Like Nova tools, resource tools are incredibly customizable.
 Again, they primarily consist of a single-file Vue component that is totally under your control.

 ## Defining Tools